wlee88/the-movie-db/README.md

   They could have been refined much better for a better user experience.
 - API key is in the url could be done via a proxy server which has the key instead.
   There would be no need for the http interceptor and one less environment variable for this repo to care about.
-- Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices
+- Server side rendering - For better performance and SEO as static page, less load on client so better support on all mobiles / devices.
-- Could've broken down components small for better reusability.
+- Could've broken down components small for better re-usability.
-- Enable Typescript incremental builds when this is supported - https://github.com/angular/angular-cli/issues/13941)
+- Enable Typescript incremental builds when this is supported for faster build times - https://github.com/angular/angular-cli/issues/13941)
-- Could have made the durationToHours pipe more flexible - it's not flexible on formatting at all.
+- Could have made the `durationToHours` pipe more flexible - it's not flexible on formatting at all.
 - Could have used `rem` as opposed to `px`.
 It's much more maintainable and sustainable to use `rem`.
-- Path name mapping (i.e introduction of named module) for cleaner imports.
+- Path name mapping (i.e introduction of named modules) for cleaner imports.
 - In hindsight I shouldn't have made `PRODUCTION` a necessary environment.
   This should have been a flag that is generated via `build:production`
 - The back button is transparent when the poster is white.
 It'd be nice